bwcompton/EcoAssess/inst/aboutWhatsnew.md

 - Tooltips and About this site have been updated for clarity and to describe new features
 - The version number and "What's new" have been added.
 We'll drop these for the final rollout, but wanted to keep Beta users updated about what's changed
+- The project name (if supplied) is now used as the report filename, after scrubbing illegal characters.